CanonicalLtd/device-config/README.md

  ## Development Environment
- The build needs Go 13.* and Yarn installed.
+ The build needs Go 13.* and npm installed.

  ### Building the web pages
  The web pages use [create-react-app](https://github.com/facebook/create-react-app)